 - Cut out the dough.
 Using a 3-inch biscuit cutter or glass cup, cut out as many circles as you can.
 Cover the scraps with plastic wrap to keep moist.

 - Fill the pierogi.
 Place 1/2 tablespoon of potato filling into each piece of dough, lightly press the filling to get out air pockets, and then fold the dough into a half-moon shape.
 Pinch the ends together and make sure the seal is tight.
-You could also crimp the edges for a prettier appearance.

 - Repeat.
 Repeat the filling process with the rest of the dough.
 Then reshape the scraps of dough to roll out, cut, fill, and seal.
 Repeat this with all the dough until it’s gone, which should come to about 60 pierogi.